Picture and cover from Tony's book Amazon.Com

-As a Christian, I have even a more straightforward way of saying all of this about the side effects of stepping out in faith in a new venture.
+As a Christian, I have an even more straightforward way of saying all this about the side effects of stepping out of faith in a new venture.
 If you step out in faith and take a risk to bring glory to God, great things often happen that you could never imagine at the beginning of an activity or project.
-I’ve seen this play out in my own life over and over again.
+I’ve seen this play out in my own life repeatedly.

 There is no way we could have predicted the massive shift in how disabled athletes were beginning to be perceived at the beginning of our Paralympic journey.
-And, there is no way we can take credit for what happened.
-God was moving and guiding our steps and gently correcting us when we made mistakes along this journey.
+And there is no way we can take credit for what happened.
+God was moving, guiding our steps, and gently correcting us when we made mistakes along this journey.

 Tony’s life story and those around him increased exponentially during his second Paralympic Run.

-The positive impact of Tony's wins in Atlanta and his groundbreaking moments had tremendous implications in the culture we were working in at the time.
+The positive impact of Tony's wins in Atlanta and his groundbreaking moments had tremendous implications in the culture we were working in.

-Lets’ start with the impact of Ross Perot in our partnership picture.
+Let’s start with the impact of Ross Perot on our partnership picture.

 Mr. Perot sent more than just Tony’s video of winning in Atlanta to inspire disabled veterans.
 He sent information and resources to veterans or veterans groups directly resulting from the experimentation with new prosthetic legs for running.